-or suspended.
-On 5 October 2020, the military judge signed an entry of judgment, setting out the adjudged sentence.
-He included the Decision on Action memorandum as an attachment.
+The convening authority's memorandum contained no indication as to whether Appellant's sentence to confinement was approved, disapproved, commuted, or suspended.
+On 15 September 2020, the military judge signed the entry of judgment setting out the adjudged sentence and the convening authority's decisions-verbatim-respecting Appellant's deferment and waiver requests.
+The military judge included the Decision on Action memorandum as an attachment.